z0mt3c/hapi-swaggered-ui/README.md

 });
 ```

-May have a look at https://github.com/z0mt3c/hapi-swaggered-demo
+May have a look at the example listed at https://github.com/z0mt3c/hapi-swaggered